bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 October 3, 2021

-Distance: 8.9 km
+Distance: 8.9 km (5.5 mi)

-Cumulative Elevation Gain: 485 m
+Cumulative Elevation Gain: 485 m (1591 ft)

 The hike up Mount Albert may be a modest endeavour even when two lesser summits, Piney Point and Mount Baldy, are thrown in, but it is an engaging loop trip that follows signed trails.
-Dinah and I especially enjoyed the hike in the fall, much better than our March trip when the area held snow.
+Dinah and I especially enjoyed the hike in the fall, better than our March trip when the area held snow.

 This time we hiked the loop clockwise and started up the trail to Piney Point.
 The trail soon rises above Beauvais Lake, although we could see little of the big lake.
 Then the trail swings away from the lake and climbs Piney Point Viewpoint.
-But the grassy top provides only scant views (the view is much better on Mount Albert) and isn't the highest point on Piney Point.
+But the grassy top provides scant views (the view is much better on Mount Albert) and isn't the highest point on Piney Point.
 For that, we continued up the trail.
-The half-bare summit is reached by briefly going offtrail; we had to push through tall weeds to reach it.
+The half-bare summit is reached by briefly going offtrail, though it means pushing through tall weeds.

 From Piney Point, the trail drops down, passes a pond and crosses a small footbridge.
 Soon after, it begins ascending Mount Albert.
 The views open up and the hike to the top becomes a pleasant ridgewalk.
 The bare summit provides 360° views, although peaks in the Rockies are too distant to make out details.
 We took a few photos and continued north, down the trail to Mount Baldy, the lowest of the three summits.